Nordstrom/nordypy/README.md

 ```python
 nordypy.create_config_file(path='~/connections/', ask_me=False)
 ```
 path specifies the path you would like the config file.
-If ask_me = False will copy a default template that you will need to modify.
-If ask_me = True, then you will be asked a few questions about your credentials, and the config file will be automagically generated.
+If `ask_me = False` will copy a default template that you will need to modify.
+If `ask_me = True`, then you will be asked a few questions about your credentials, and the config file will be automagically generated.

 ## Datasource Tooling

-Nordypy lets you easily move manipulate data locally, in S3, Redshift, and Teradata.
+Nordypy lets you easily move manipulate data locally, in S3, Redshift, MySQL, and Teradata.

 ---